 Programmatic in-housing can be defined in degrees of programmatic capability immersion rather than absolutes.
 The quintessential in-housing setup, where an ad tech stack sits within the brand organization along with media strategy, ad operations, optimization, and stewardship is relatively uncommon.
-Instead, the level of in-housing is marked by a varied mix of programmatic capabilities that tie to internal subject matter expertise, resources, organizational complexity, and digital and data acumen.
+Instead, the level of in-housing is marked by a varied mix of programmatic capabilities that tie to internal subject matter expertise, resources, organizational complexity and digital and data acumen.

 Evaluating the rate of outsourcing of specific programmatic functions provides an indication of types of activities that brands deem vital and handled in-house.
-Following are the key degrees of programmatic in-housing seen through the lens of outsourcing activities; these UK findings fall in line with what was reported in the 2018 U.S. report.
+Following are the key degrees of programmatic in-housing seen through the lens of outsourcing activities; these findings in France fall in line with what was reported in other European markets, however, French brands were more likely to outsource campaign strategy, perhaps working closely with agency partners on this function.

-- Strategic/managerial functions are more likely to be internal.
-Higher-level programmatic functions, including media strategy, audience planning and validation, establishing KPIs, data science, and direct control of contracts with DMPs and DSPs, comprised the bottom half of the list of outsourced activities. - Tactical activities are shared or outsourced.
-The brands surveyed were moderately more likely to outsource trafficking, campaign analysis and optimization than strategic/managerial functions.
-Many of these tactical activities could be shared with one or more agency or DSP partners. - Highly specialized technology is most likely to be outsourced.
-Not surprisingly, brands were more prone to outsource highly-specialized programmatic functions such as data management, technology build-outs, and training.
+- Managerial/operational functions are more likely to be internal.
+High-level overseer programmatic functions, including audience planning and validation, establishing KPIs, data science and direct control of contracts with DMPs and DSPs, comprised the bottom half of the list of outsourced activities. - Tactical activities are shared or outsourced.
+The brands surveyed were moderately more likely to outsource trafficking, campaign optimization and publisher data relations than strategic/managerial functions. - Highly specialized technology is most likely to be outsourced.
+French brands were more prone to outsource highly-specialized programmatic functions such as data management and technology, however, campaign strategy and analysis and reporting were also near the top of the list, suggesting that French brands likely work closely with agency partners for these functions.

-UK Programmatic In-Housing: Outsourced Functions
+France Programmatic In-Housing: Outsourced Functions

-Outsourced Programmatic Advertising Functions (Currently Buying In-House)
+Outsource Programmatic Advertising Functions (Currently Buying In-House)